 The range of competitions includes Client Interviewing, Mooting, Negotiation and Witness Examination.
 Each competition is designed to challenge students in different ways, and teach them key skills that can be used later in their legal careers.
 Successful competitors are normally those who can think on their feet, be organised and prepared, and present themselves in a clear and concise manner.

 Successful competitors get the chance to interact with these firms as well as an opportunity to represent Waikato University at National, Australasian and International competitions.
 Our competitions are an effective way of developing the skills required of a lawyers, as well as a way of meeting and socialising with new people.

-The Competitions Officers for 2018 are Jamie Blackburn and Emma Speakman.
+The Competitions Officers for 2021 are Akasha Rio and Vinod Bal.
 They can be contacted at firstname.lastname@example.org

 Fancy yourself the next Sherlock Holmes?
 Grab a mate and put your interviewing skills to the test in this challenge.
 Ask the right questions and you’ll get the facts you need.
 The goal is to make your client feel comfortable and well informed of the options available.

 If you’re thinking about a career in litigation you’ll need to know how to examine and cross-examine a witness.
 No legal research is required, so this is a competition you can enter without worrying about time commitments.